 - All medications that can help hepatitis C or its complications, via the VA formulary

 - A multifaceted team approach to care, with different specialists working together to help patients

 - Dedicated professionals who take advantage of VA continuing medical education on the latest approaches to hepatitis C care

-- Patient education via brochures, supports groups, education programs, and Web-based resources that helps patients be part of the care team
+- Patient education via brochures, support groups, education programs, and web-based resources that help patients be part of the care team

 Much more information is available on this website.
 To find your local VA medical center, call the VA toll free at 1-800-827-1000 or visit the Web at www.va.gov/directory.